 I hope you don’t mind being on this strange experimental journey with me.

 As always, many hugs,

 P.S.
-If you subscribed to the Chirrup, you’d already know all this.
+If you joined to the Chirrup, you’d already know all this.

 Read this to escape the serious:

 The Sumage Solution: San Andreas Shifters #1 by G. L. Carriger.